JOY199603/2017.M3.TQF-Forcasting-price-change-on-IPO-day/README.md

 ## 2. Background
 * The stocks almost have a large return on their IPO day.
 What factors have impact on the return? whether we can forecast the return by finding proper features?
 ## 3. Data Set
-* The data set was obtained and processed by Python from the __open API with WIND__.
+* The original data set was obtained and processed by Python from the __open API with WIND__.
 * I've collected all the A-shares and choosen __1828__ stocks whose IPO dates were after 2010
 * There are __12__ variables of these stocks:
   * __industry_gics__: the belonging industry of the stock by the wind industry classification,which is similar to the GICS